 3. Data breaches

 While identity theft and malware are more common, data breaches are devastating.
 A data breach is when a hacker gains access to a company’s network.
-They steal sensitive information and often take down the entire system.
+They steal company information and often take down the entire system.

 How to create a secure password